samair/TheMicroservicesJourney/README.md

   The very first thing i found quite fasicnating was Spring framework, (i know little of core-java) and thats where it all begins.

-  I start with spring mvc and move on further as the wind takes me.
+  I start with spring mvc and move on further in the direction wind takes me.